 HIGHLIGHTS

 The 600 Pro sits at the top of the 600 series lineup, which includes the 600 Lite, 600, and 600 Pro.
-It offers the most in terms of raw specs and performance, and naturally comes with the highest price tag of the three.
+It offers the most in terms of raw specs and performance in the family, and naturally comes with the highest price tag of the three.
 With all that, the expectations are pretty high for this one.

 What is the Price of Honor 600 Pro in Nepal?

-Last year, the Honor 400 Pro took me by surprise with how well-balanced it was.
-Decent camera, a solid processor, a capable display, and competitive pricing, it held its own against some tough contenders like the Galaxy S25.
+Last year, the Honor 400 Pro took me by surprise with how well-balanced it was — decent cameras, a solid processor, a capable display, and competitive pricing.
+It even held its own against the likes of Galaxy S25.

 And naturally, I was pretty excited for the 600 Pro as well.
 So let’s see what it has in store.